gknowles/dimcli/README.md

-# dimcli
+﻿# dimcli

-Making command line interfaces fun to write.
+Making command line interfaces fun for kids of all ages.

 Main features:
 - parses directly to c++ variables (or makes proxies for them)